FactorioCalc/FactorioCalc/docs/guide0.md

 either plastic or rocket fuel, or both at the same time.
 This will be covered in a later section.

+(boxes)=
-## Using Boxes
+## More on Boxes

+(boxes-usage)=
 ### Basic Usage

 A box is a wrapper around a group with additional constraints to limit flows.
 So far we have been letting FactorioCalc determine the constraints automatically.
-For example ``Box(rcp.electronic_circuit() + rcp.copper_cable())`` will automatically set the external flow of copper cables to zero as it is an internal flow.
+For example, ``Box(rcp.electronic_circuit() + rcp.copper_cable())``, will automatically set the external flow of copper cables to zero as it is an internal flow.
 Sometimes you may want to limit the external flows or allow an internal flow to become external.
 For this reason the `Box` constructor, and corresponding `box` function, has a number of arguments to let you fine tune the inputs and outputs.
-For example to create both electric circuits and advanced circuits we need to explicitly list the
+For example, to create both electric circuits and advanced circuits we need to explicitly list the outputs so that the internal flow of electric circuits becomes
-outputs:
+external:

 ```{code-cell}
 config.machinePrefs.set(MP_MAX_PROD().withBeacons(SPEED_BEACON,